-- 2.1 Internal Audit is provided at North Lincolnshire Council (NLC) through a joint Audit and Assurance service between NLC and North East Lincolnshire Council under the umbrella heading of "Northern Lincolnshire Business Connect (the Assurance People)".
-It is governed by the UK Public Sector Internal Audit Standards.
+- 2.1 Internal Audit is provided at North Lincolnshire Council (NLC) through a joint Audit and Assurance service between NLC and North East Lincolnshire Council It is governed by the UK Public Sector Internal Audit Standards.
 They are mandatory for all internal auditors working in the UK public sector.
-The main components are: - articulating the mission of internal audit; - providing a definition of internal audit; - laying out the key principles of effective internal auditing; - the code of ethics for internal auditors; and - the standards themselves. - 2.2 The mission of internal audit as laid out in the standards is "To enhance and protect organisational value by providing risk-based and objective assurance, advice, and insight".
+The main components are: - articulating the mission of internal audit; - providing a definition of internal audit: - laying out the key principles of effective internal auditing; - the code of ethics for internal auditors; and - the standards themselves - 2.2 The mission of internal audit as laid out in the standards is "To enhance and protect organisational value by providing risk-based and objective assurance, advice, and insight".